Last updated: April 28, 2026

 Save this directions timeline and watch the next firing approach

-Create a free account to keep your primary directions, layer live transits over them, and see each activation fire on the Astro Replay timeline.
+Create a free account to keep your primary directions, layer live transits over them, and see each activation land in your Replay chapter map.